abhay-vaidya/WeBWork/README.md

 - Answer each question by selecting a multiple choice option
 - Click **_Save and Close_** if you have not finished the assignment
 - Click **_Submit and Grade_** to grade your assignment and get your mark
-- If you click **_Save and Close_**, the application will auto-fill your previous saved answers for each question and set it as default option when you open the assignment again next time.
+- If you click **_Save and Close_**, the application will auto-fill your previous saved answers for each question and set it as the default option when you open the assignment again next time.

 ##### Auto-marking & Submission Summary
 - The application will auto grade your assignment after you click **_Submit and Grade_**.
 There will be a submission summary to notify you which questions you have got right and which questions you have got wrong for the current submission.
 Your final mark of this assignment will get adjusted if your current try is better than the highest mark you have got in the history.
-- You can view each assignment submission summary after the deadline of the assignment passed.
-Find your **_Closed_** assignments and click the **_Result_** button on the assignment result you want to reivew.
-You will be able to see your final mark, avergae mark, number of tries, and time spent as feedback.
+- You can view each assignment submission summary after the deadline for the assignment passed.
+Find your **_Closed_** assignments and click the **_Result_** button on the assignment result you want to review.
+You will be able to see your final mark, average mark, number of tries, and time spent as feedback.
 Click **_Done_** after reviewing it and the application would take you back to the dashboard.

 ##### Remarks
 - Click the **_Remark_** button beside the assignment you wish to get remarked